1Jajen1/kotlin-pretty/docs/contentIn/en/docs/getting-started/_index.md

 weight: 10
 type: "docs"
 description: >
-    This is a step-by-step tutorial on how to install and use kotlin-pretty.
+    A step-by-step tutorial on how to install and use kotlin-pretty.
 ---

 ## Setup
 ----

-TODO Add switchable code blocks that depend on a global var (gradle/maven/...) setup TODO Don't hardcode the version, keep it constant somewhere

 ### Gradle